uchini2003/flutter_app/day2/architecture_notes.md

 auto route is used for easy navigation flutter hooks and riverpod for state management flutter screeen util for making the app responsive

+Utils

+helper tools used throughout the app

+What’s inside:

+AppInfo : Gets info about the app/device
+FailureUtils : Converts error types to user-friendly messages LogUtils : For printing debug codes
+StringExtensions : Handy string functions

+Login Process
+User fills login form
+Application Layer calls the login function Infrastructure Layer makes an API call to the server Domain Layer checks if the response is valid and returns success or failure